amnn/typed-geomlab-report/report.md

 Our existing typechecker infers the type ${\texttt{area :: [num] -> num}}$.
 The information that rectangles are \textit{pairs} of numbers has been lost.
 According to this type, \texttt{area} will accept a list of any size, but we know that it is only defined for lists of two elements.

-This issue stems from our special treatment of nil and cons.
-Implicit in the definition of the algorithm is the assumption that they are used only to construct homogeneous, singly-linked lists (A list where every value has the same type).
+This issue stems from our special treatment of \textit{nil} and \textit{cons}.
+Implicit in the definition of the algorithm is the assumption that they are used only to construct homogeneous lists (A list where every value has the same type).
 This precludes our idea of using lists to represent arbitrary product types.

 We may also want to define \texttt{area}, not just for rectangles, but for other shapes too.
 Here we define it for squares represented by the length of their side (\texttt{s}).